 So, what’s a true PIM then?
-In essence, it is an information system that facilitates a publisher to gather and combine any type of information related to a product in one database environment, and publish it for online and offline purposes.
+In essence, it is an information system that facilitates a publisher – a brand owner, retailer or independent – to define a taxonomy for its product domain, and next gather and combine any type of information conforming to the product taxonomy in one database environment, and publish the standardized product information for online and offline purposes.
 It’s about media types as:

 There’s a whole world behind every media type as mentioned above.
 And the more important online advertising and ecommerce become, the more these worlds expand into differentiated universes.

-Another functionality of a PIM and a DAM is Digital Rights Management (DRM): a set of functionalities about which user is authorized to access or manage which information.
+Another core-functionality of a PIM and a DAM is Digital Rights Management (DRM): a set of functionalities to control which user is authorized to access and/or manage which information.
 For example, a brand’s product manager might be responsible only for a certain product line, and a brand’s authorized resellers might be the only ones authorized to download certain rich media assets.